 An Originality Report is available every time you submit a performance assessment.
-The Originality Report compares your submission against all other student submissions in the Turnitin database and provides an accurate depiction of what would be considered original/authentic work.
-It also displays any matches to other submissions in the database and the Internet.
+The Originality Report compares your submission against all other student submissions and resources, which include publications, books, internet sites, and so on.
+The plagiarism software provides an accurate depiction of what would be considered original/authentic work.

-Note: Cited information, whether quoted or paraphrased, should enhance and support your thoughts and writing and should still be under the 30/10 rule of thumb.
+Note: Cited information, whether quoted or paraphrased, should enhance and support your thoughts and writing and should still be below the 30/10 rule of thumb.

 Article Number: 48131